 - ~ mins read

 Sicily.
-The name conjures up images of long lazy days, sunshine and summer holidays coupled with the style and glamour of an Italian holiday.
-With over 1000 kilometres of shoreline, one of the island’s main draws is its fabulous coastline.
-Surrounded by the blue, inviting waters of the Mediterranean, the island is famed for its golden sandy beaches, picturesque coves and lively coastal resorts.
-From the tourist beaches of the north to the more rugged parts of the south, Sicily is an island paradise in Italy waiting to be explored.
+The name conjures up images of long lazy days, sunshine, and summer holidays coupled with the style and glamour of an Italian holiday.
+With over 1000 kilometers of shoreline, one of the island’s main draws is its fabulous coastline.
+Surrounded by the blue, inviting waters of the Mediterranean, the island is famed for its golden sandy beaches, picturesque coves, and lively coastal resorts.
+From the tourist beaches of the north to the more rugged parts of the south, Sicily Island is a paradise in Italy waiting to be explored.
 We’ve picked 6 of the best beaches in Sicily, listed in no particular order, to showcase some of what this Mediterranean jewel has to offer.

 The long sandy beach at Cefalu makes for an ideal family day out.
 This pretty town on the Tyrrhenian coast has all the facilities you would expect, the Norman cathedral is well worth a look, and you can easily lose yourself amidst the narrow streets.
 The beach here can get pretty busy and is popular with families and children who enjoy the safe and lively atmosphere on the golden sands.
 It’s an ideal place for swimming, or simply soaking up the sun!

 - Best time to visit: Cefalu is a year-round destination, but can get very busy in the Italian school summer holiday period of mid-June to early September.
 Try the quieter months of April and May for a more relaxed experience.

 - Location: On the northern coast, east of Palermo.

 - How to get there: Access to Cefalu can be obtained by following the E90 coastal road, there are buses from Palermo too but it’s a long ride at 75km.
 The best option is to hire a car and follow the coastal road.